 (4) Has a power-off stall speed which does not exceed 24 knots calibrated airspeed.

-There are a few different paths to take from that point.
+If you stick to our Kit Packages, don’t get crazy with coats of primer and paint there is no reason to worrie about going over 254 or 278lbs with a rescue chute.
+If you’re planning on building an Experimental Aircraft here are a few different paths to take.
 One route is registering it as an Experimental Amateur Built (EXP-A/B).
 The FAA defines Amateur Built as “…the major portion has been fabricated and assembled by persons for their own recreation or education.”
+This kind of build just sounds like too much fun.

-Expect to spend anywhere between $11,700-$28,500 for a brand spanking new Badland kit.
-You can expect to spend another $2000-$4500 for the firewall forward parts unless you have an engine laying around.
+Expect to spend anywhere between $12,000-$30,000 for a brand new Badland kit.
+You can expect to spend another $2000-$6500 for the firewall forward parts unless you have an engine laying around.
+If you share your budget with us we will squeeze every bit of airplane into it as possible.

 Annual inspection cost you ask?
 Where we’re going Marty, we don’t calculate annual inspection costs.